Roberthorv/TE_in_Brachypodium/README.md

 # TE in Brachypodium
 Custom scripts used in:

-Robert HorvathNikolaos MinadakisYann BourgeoisAnne C. Roulin2023The evolution of transposable elements in Brachypodium distachyon is governed by purifying selection, while neutral and adaptive processes play a minor roleeLife12:RP93284
+Robert Horvath, Nikolaos Minadakis, Yann Bourgeois, Anne C. Roulin.
+(2023) The evolution of transposable elements in Brachypodium distachyon is governed by purifying selection, while neutral and adaptive processes play a minor role eLife 12:RP93284